Jasleen Kaur

 Biography

-Her work is held in public collections including Arts Council Collection, UK; Crafts Council Collection, London, UK; Government Arts Collection, UK; The University of Warwick Art Collection, UK; Touchstones Rochdale, UK and National Galleries of Scotland, UK.
+Her work is held in public collections including the Arts Council Collection, UK; Crafts Council Collection, London, UK; Fenix Museum, Rotterdam, The Netherlands; Government Art Collection, UK; and the University of Salford Art Collection, Salford, UK.